Zeze Peters: The Human Factor in Artificial Intelligence

 Take me through an average day at Beam.

-Once it gets to about 8 o’clock, I start having meetings with my local Toronto team.
-Then, I usually have meetings with customers, advisors, or fundraisers.
-Once my meeting crunch goes, I then get back to being able to focus on the things that I want to do, whether it’s making my own outbound sales outreach, creating sequences in communications for clients, or — when I have to — writing software to help our team get over a hump.
-I am a hyper-technical founder for this company.
-We don’t have any CTO above me, or Chief Product Officer, so I wear multiple hats, and I have to juggle them as I see fit.
+My day starts usually at 4:30 in the morning.
+I wake up, and then I have my first meeting with part of our team that is based out in Bangalore.
+We talk about development, design, support, and then I get about two hours to work on my stuff.
+Once it gets to about 8 o’clock, I have meetings with my local Toronto team.
+Then, I have meetings with customers, advisors, or fundraisers.
+Once my meeting crunch goes, I get back to being able to focus on the things that I want to do, whether it’s making my own outbound sales outreach, creating sequences in communications for clients, or — when I have to — writing software to help our team get over a hump.

 What would you say are the most important traits for entrepreneurship?

 There are different kinds of entrepreneurs.
 There are people who build businesses from a lifestyle perspective.
-They want to have a certain amount of money and live comfortably for themselves and their families, and that’s completely valid.
-It’s a fantastic company.
+They want to have a certain amount of money and live comfortably for themselves and their families, and that’s valid.
 But there are also start-up entrepreneurs.
 If you want to be either of the two, the bottom line is, you’ve got to have communication skills.
 If your customers don’t understand you, if your team doesn’t understand you, you can’t build a team, you can’t get customers, you can’t get investors.

 Kenny Hedges | Contributing Writer